Jewish World Review July 18, 2012/ 28 Tamuz, 5772

 He had said we could save as much oil as we could get from domestic drilling if everybody properly maintained their cars and got their tires inflated.
 Now, that was hyperbole.
-But when conservatives, including his opponent, Sen. John McCain, tried to turn tire gauges into a symbol of Obama's pointy-headed liberalism (remember Dukakis and the endive!) and the sum total of his energy plan (if only!), Obama stood his ground.
+But when conservatives, including his opponent, Sen.

 "It's like these guys take pride in being ignorant."

 The line struck a chord.
 It signaled that Obama was going to elevate the conversation even if he risked being demagogued or distorted.
 Of course, this was back when a lot of people thought Obama was a more enlightened politician rather than an unknown pol being marketed as one.
 Still, it was smart.
 He punctured a bubble of faux hysteria.

 We could use a little -- a lot, actually -- of that sort of thing from